 Step 4: Now using your absorbent cloth thoroughly wipe the carpet, one section at a time, soaking up as much of the foam as possible as there is still dirt living in the excess foam!
-This step is hugely important you must make sure you have soaked up as much of the excess as possible because if your carpet is still too wet mold will develop underneath.
+This step is hugely important you must make sure you have soaked up as much of the excess as possible because if your carpet is still too wet mould will develop underneath.

 Step 5: Finally, let your car dry out, open all of your doors and let it sit out in the sun if possible (don’t worry if your like me and don’t get a lot of sunshine where you live somewhere leaving it somewhere dry will do the job!)
 You should allow a few hours for the carpets to dry correctly, just give your carpets a good feel with your hand and if they are still damp, give them another hour or so.
 Once you feel the carpet is dry, close your doors and sit back and enjoy the satisfaction, you’re all done!

 These are the products that I have tested (believe me I’ve tried a few) I find these to be the best quality in their price range and there a lot of higher priced products that don’t even do half the job.
 My goal here at CarCareCrazy is to give you products that achieve the professional results without the professional price.